stuartmac/ResMAP/README.md

 This repository contains the code for the analysis of the deep mutational screening data from the ResMAP project as detailed in the publication:

-"ResMAP – a saturation mutagenesis platform enabling parallel profiling of target-specific resistance conferring mutations in Plasmodium"

-by Richard J. Wall, Stuart A. MacGowan, Irene Hallyburton, Sowmya Ajay Castro, Gourav Dey, Rachel Milne, Stephen Patterson, Jody Phelan, Aisha Syed, Natalie Wiedemar and Susan Wyllie
+ - Richard J. Wall, Stuart A. MacGowan, Irene Hallyburton, Sowmya Ajay Castro, Gourav Dey, Rachel Milne, Stephen Patterson, Jody Phelan, Aisha Syed, Natalie Wiedemar and Susan Wyllie. *ResMAP – a saturation mutagenesis platform enabling parallel profiling of target-specific resistance conferring mutations in Plasmodium.* Submitted.

 ResMAP aims to identify mutations in Plasmodium that confer resistance to antimalarial drugs, providing insights critical for developing novel therapeutics.